 When you reach 16 years old, many of these restrictions are removed.
 You can work as many hours as you would like any week.
 The only remaining restriction is that you cannot work in a job considered hazardous by the FLSA.

-Once you turn 18 (and are no longer a minor), there are no limits to how many hours you work, what weeks you work, or where you work.
+Once you turn 18 (and are no longer a minor), there are no limits to how many hours you can work, what weeks you work or where you work.

 Exceptions to Limits on Teen Work

 There are some exceptions to these limits for working teens.
 For example, many states have tighter restrictions on the hours a minor can work on a farm.
 Minors employed by their parents, on the other hand, do not have as many restrictions on time and days worked.
 Check out the FLSA for more details.

 Where You Can—and Cannot—Work

 14-and 15-year-olds can work in restaurants, stores and other nonmanufacturing, nonmining and nonhazardous jobs.